MissStrong/ICS4U/Unit 2/Note 2 - String Manipulation and Regular Expressions.md

 }
 ```

-N.B.: You can't use `word[i]` to access the character at index `i` in Java, although other programming languages allow this.
+N.B.: We can't use `word[i]` to access the character at index `i` in Java, although other programming languages allow this.

-For example, if you wanted to check whether the sentence "The quick brown fox jumps over the lazy dog" contains the letter "v", you can do the following:
+For example, if we wanted to check whether the sentence "The quick brown fox jumps over the lazy dog" contains the letter "v", we can do the following:

 ```java
 String sentence = "The quick brown fox jumps over the lazy dog";